ecosyste-ms/docs/docs/contributing/conduct.md

 ## Reporting problems

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at goverance@ecosyste.ms.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at governance@ecosyste.ms.
 All complaints will be reviewed and investigated promptly and fairly.